 If you were convicted of a DUI or had your license suspended or revoked, or just had too many tickets in too little time, you might need SR‑22 auto insurance.
 It’s also usually necessary if you were at fault for an accident when driving without insurance.
 Without an SR‑22 filing, there’s likely no getting back your driver’s license or registration.

-SR‑22 insurance is usually necessary for a certain period of time, which varies depending on the reason for your license suspension or revocation.
+SR‑22 insurance is usually necessary for a certain period of time, which varies depending on state laws, as well as the reason for your license suspension or revocation.
 If you or your insurance company has filed an SR‑22 filing and you cancel your insurance policy, then you should expect revocation of your license and registration.
 You’ll also go back to square one when it comes to how long you must have an SR‑22 auto insurance filing.

 SR-22 Insurance Quotes